arshit09/autocorrect/README.md

 - Don't make it overly "smart" by replacing words based on sentence context, as that can be annoying.
 For example, auto correct we have on our phones.

 ### How can I contribute?
 - Go to the [Issues](https://github.com/arshit09/autocorrect/issues "Issues") tab of this project and create a 'New issue'.
-Choose appropriate labels like 'enhancement' or 'bug'.
+Submit your typos or other improvements by choosing the appropriate label like 'enhancement' or 'bug' when creating a new issue.

 ### Want to learn more about AutoHotkey?
 - Explore the official website: [AutoHotkey.com](https://www.autohotkey.com/ "AutoHotkey.com")